(Kim will write this post in the first person.)

 Many types of vehicles, and people in both western and traditional dress.

 We went to a number of galleries, cultural centers and markets.
-But the highlight of the safari portion of the trip was, of course, the animals!
-Here are a few of the best photos.
-I took some of these, and some were taken by my travel Sisters.
+But the highlight of the safari portion of the trip was, of course, the safari days to see the animals!
+Here we all are with our tour guides in the special van whose roof lifts up to see and take photos.

 Cape Buffalo